Skip to main content

 • Price smarter — Once you see your actual costs per job type, you can adjust your pricing to protect your margins.

-• Spot problems fast — If a job's profit margin is dropping as work progresses, you'll see it in real-time instead of finding out after the invoice is paid.
+• Spot problems fast — Enter labor and expenses as the job progresses to see margin shifts in real time, instead of finding out after the invoice is paid.

 • Track trends — Compare profitability across job types, crew members, or time periods to find what's working and what isn't.